Robert E. Lee – Biography, Major Facts, & Achievements

 Arlington Plantation and the Curtis slaves

-George Washington Parke Curtis, Lee’s father-in-law died in 1857.
+George Washington Parke Curtis, Robert E. Lee’s father-in-law died in 1857.
 He left behind a vast plantation and slaves amidst huge debt.
 After Curtis’s death, the plantation faced a financial crisis due to improper management.
 Lee then decided to take charge of the plantation, and for him to take up the management role, he took a two-year leave of absence from the army.

 Managing the plantation also involved managing the slaves.
 These slaves were made to believe that they were to be set free as soon as their master died.
 Since they felt their freedom was being delayed, some tried escaping but were caught and put in jail.
 The slaves protested against Lee’s harsh treatment on the plantation and this almost led to a revolt.
 About five years later, the slaves were set free after filing the deed of manumission.